top of page

 Projected Growth

-Extrapolating from current trends and considering Japan's high internet penetration and consumer behaviour, the e-commerce market is projected to reach approximately ¥35 trillion ($320 billion) by 2028.
+Extrapolating from current trends and considering Japan's high internet penetration and consumer behaviour, the e-commerce market is forecast to reach approximately ¥40 trillion (US$295 billion) by 2029.
+Mordor Intelligence projects the combined Japanese e-commerce market (B2C + B2B) will grow at a CAGR of 11.9%, surpassing US$504 billion by 2030.
 This growth will be driven by continued digital transformation, increased mobile commerce, and expanding cross-border e-commerce activities.

 Top 10 E-commerce Platforms in Japan: Visitor Rankings by Platform